 You can count on an experienced Utah wrongful death attorney at Parker & McConkie to assist you to recover damages and seek justice from the at-fault party who caused your loved one’s death.

-Our Utah wrongful death law firm has the answers you seek for a free consultation if you have questions.
-Our attorneys know what it takes to get a favorable outcome.
-We’re here to discuss your legal alternatives, propose a course of action, and guide you through the procedure of obtaining compensation for your losses.
+Our attorneys know what it takes to get a favorable outcome for your case.
+We’re here to discuss your legal alternatives, propose a course of action, and guide you through the procedure of obtaining compensation for your damages and losses.

-There is no up-front fee or legal cost for you until we have negotiated a settlement with the insurance company or won your case at trial.
+There is no up-front fee or legal cost to avail of our service unless we have successfully negotiated a settlement with the insurance company or won your case at trial.
+In other words, we only collect fees once we successfully obtain compensation for you.
 We’ll provide you with a thorough picture of your case strategy and plan when you meet with us.
-Each case is given the attention it deserves, and we value the lawyer-client relationship.
+Each case is given the attention it deserves, and we value the attorney-client relationship.
 Call us now and seek legal advice!